oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 ## Task 4: Patch (Update) an existing Pluggable Database (PDB)

-1. In this task, we will patch (update) Finance PDB, currently plugged to CDB sales.subnet.vcn.oraclevcn.com.
+1. In this task, we will patch (update) Finance PDB - sales.subnet.vcn.oraclevcn.com_FINANCE, currently plugged to CDB sales.subnet.vcn.oraclevcn.com.
 Our goal is to patch Finance PDB to 18.8, by relocating it to Container database cdb186.subnet.vcn.oraclevcn.com.

       ![](images/current-env-details.png "current-configuration")